 So, what questions should you be asking before setting up the Etsy shop?

 Do I have time?

-If you do choose to offer international shipping, you need a thorough understanding of the customs laws in each country and how your product’s price will change based on them.
+If you offer international shipping, you need a thorough understanding of the customs laws in each country and how your product’s price will change based on them.

 Have I thought about logistics?

-When you sell on Etsy, you have to fulfil all of the orders by yourself.
+When you sell on Etsy, you have to fulfill all of the orders by yourself.
 When it comes to logistics, here’s what you need to think about:

-- How will I fulfil my domestic and international orders?
+- How will I fulfill my domestic and international orders?
 What timelines will I stick to?

 - If I begin to produce and sell in bulk, how do I store my creations?
-Is a warehouse model right for me, or should I only produce stuff once I have an order for them?
+Is a warehouse model right for me, or should I only produce stuff once I have an order?

-- For products that you will be emailing to clients, how to you ensure that they do not further use it for commercial gain?
+- For products that you will email to clients, how do you ensure that they do not further use it for commercial gain?
 Or, if you intend for them to use it for commercial gain, how should you price the product?